 Cheddi Jagan International Airport

-41km from downtown Georgetown, Cheddi Jagan International Airport (GEO) is a very outdated international airport undergoing upgrades at the time of writing, but never likely to be a particularly easy place to arrive or depart from, even when these are complete.
+Forty-one kilometers from downtown Georgetown, Cheddi Jagan International Airport is a very outdated international airport that was undergoing upgrades at the time of writing, but is never likely to be a particularly easy place to arrive at or depart from, even when these are complete.
 There are simple facilities such as a couple of cafes and an ATM, but nothing else.

 A taxi is the best way to get to/from the airport.
 Expect to pay G$5000 to G$6000 for the one hour ride.
 If you're arriving after dark then it's best to order a transfer to the city in advance from your hotel, as there are not always taxis waiting here.

 Eleven kilometres from downtown Georgetown, Ogle International Airport is a collection of small terminals abutting an airstrip only large enough for domestic and a few regional carriers to land.
 There is nothing else here apart from a couple of cafes and an ATM.

 Taxi is the best way to get to/from the airport.
 Expect to pay between G$1000 and G$1500 for the 20 to 30 minute journey to downtown Georgetown.